 Though diagnosis cannot be made on QCT, in absence of DXA measurement due to present criteria, treatment can be started if there is fracture probability in conjunction with clinical risk factors.

 But values of spinal QCT could be used to initiate treatment if DXA values are not available.

-pQCT of the distal radius can be used for predicting hip fragility fractures in spine in postmenopausal women but in men it is equivocal as of now.
+pQCT of the distal radius can be used for predicting hip fragility fractures in the spine in postmenopausal women but in men, it is equivocal as of now.